Promote, Enhance, and Support Pitt Business

 Jason received dual Master’s degrees from Katz, earning his MBA and Master of International Business, along with dual undergraduate degrees from the University of Pittsburgh, in the form of a Bachelor of Science in Computer Science and a Bachelor of Arts in Communication and Rhetoric.
 Additionally, he has 5 professional/academic certifications in Supply Chain, Operations, and Business.

 Jason is a native of Pittsburgh, having spent most of his life living in the city and in the Greater Pittsburgh vicinity.
-He has been living abroad as as an American expat since 2013, primarily as well as currently based in Shanghai, China.
+He has been living abroad as an American expat since 2013, primarily, as well as currently, based in Shanghai, China.
 In his spare time, Jason wears his Pitt Pride on his sleeve by actively organizing and participating in events for as well as on behalf of the University of Pittsburgh, in a continuous effort to build and to foster a robust alumni coalition outside the U.S.

 Board Bylaws